Bruce Schneier

 Support

 Password Safe is now an open source project.
-The current version as of May 2, 2007 is 3.1.3.
-To download it, or for technical support, please visit its Sourceforge page.
+As of July 5, 2017, the latest Windows version is 3.43.0.
+A Linux version is currently in beta.
+To download the program, or for technical support, please visit its website.

 Many computer users today have to keep track of dozens of passwords: for network accounts, online services, premium web sites.
 Some write their passwords on a piece of paper, leaving their accounts vulnerable to thieves or in-house snoops.
 Others choose the same password for different applications, which makes life easy for intruders of all kinds.

-With Password Safe, a free Windows utility designed by Bruce Schneier, users can keep their passwords securely encrypted on their computers.
-A single Safe Combination--just one thing to remember--unlocks them all.
+With Password Safe, a free utility designed by Bruce Schneier, users can keep their passwords securely encrypted on their computers.
+A single Safe Combination—just one thing to remember—unlocks them all.

 Password Safe protects passwords with the Twofish encryption algorithm, a fast, free alternative to DES.
 The program's security has been thoroughly verified by Counterpane Labs under the supervision of Bruce Schneier, author of Applied Cryptography and creator of the Twofish algorithm.